 GUIDELINES A. PLANNING 1.
 Urban growth should be separated from agricultural lands by buffer or transitional areas of open space.
-2. Plans providing for the preservation and maintenance of farm land for farm use, should consider as a major determinant the carrying maintenance of farm land for farm use, should consider as a major determinant the carrying capacity of the air, land and water resources of the planning area.
+2. Plans providing for the preservation and maintenance of farm land for farm use, should consider as a major determinant the carrying capacity of the air, land and water resources of the planning area.
 The land conservation and development actions provided for by such plans should not exceed the carrying capacity of such resources.